AP sources: QB moves: Panthers add XFL's Walker, trade Allen - WHIZ News

 While playing under Rhule at Temple, Walker threw for 10,668 yards in four seasons with 74 touchdowns and 44 interceptions before finishing in 2017.
 He has spent parts of the past three seasons on the Colts practice squad, but has never played a regular-season down in the NFL.

-“Couldn’t be happier for @XFLRoughnecks PJ Walker,” Roughnecks director of pro personnel Randy Mueller said on Monday.
+“Couldn’t be happier for @XFLRoughnecks PJ Walker,” Roughnecks director of pro personnel Randy Mueller said on Twitter.
 “Love to see guys bet on themselves and be rewarded.
 Easy to root for good people.”

 Whitehead is a more proven player.
 He’s played 125 games with 87 starts and has 633 tackles and five interceptions.
 He has started 63 of a possible 64 games over the past four seasons with the Lions and Raiders.
 Last year Whitehead had 108 tackles for the Raiders.